ethanwhall389/battleship/README.md

         add the event listener only the first time a ship is selected. from then on, every time a selection is made, only change the number of ships variable.
 The event listener is always active.

+Refactoring:
+-- change all of the vert and horiz in code to x and y